13 Tips to Deliver Exceptional Presentations

 Whilst this may seem obvious for an off-site presentation, it is also important for internal sessions.
 Running late or wasting time with audio equipment is stressful for you and frustrating for your audience.

 If you are working off-site in a new location, it is helpful to check out the room beforehand.
-The room may have a different setup then you typically use so give yourself some time to adjust to the space.
+The room may have a different setup than you typically use so give yourself some time to adjust to the space.
 Test the equipment to ensure all cables and remotes are working, and your presentation appears correctly on screen.

 7. Have back-ups